tvooo/tp2/7-experiments.md

 The last factor of importance is the designer's research interest.
 While, in this experiment, I was interested in spaces for probable social interaction based on Cromwell's presumptions, a designer can use these data along with visualisation to find many other spaces of interest.
 For example, one could identify spaces where cyclists often come to a sudden stop, which would indicate failed negotiation of social rules between road users; one could design a real-time version of this map to help people avoid heavy traffic, or to help the "flâneur on wheels" to find spots and routes for people-watching.

 Using quantitative data analysis in the context of bicycling research is not a new practice; quite the opposite, it has been a predominant way of enquiry in the past.
 However, as @spinney2011 states, quantitative analysis cannot capture and represent the fleeting moments of subtle interaction that make up much of the cycling experience.
-It has nevertheless still a place in research cycle-based interaction: we can use it to inform further, possibly ethnographic or phenomenological, research, for example by identifying further foci for analysis.
+It has nevertheless still a place in researching cycle-based interaction: we can use it to inform further, possibly ethnographic or phenomenological, research, for example by identifying foci for analysis.

 ## Experiment 3 --- Interaction Analysis